DataFire/DataFire/README.md

 #### Monitors
 A monitor will poll a particular resource for new items, and only run your action if a new item is found.
-For instance, we can check for new items on Reddit's front page every 5 minutes:
+For instance, we can check for new items on Reddit every 5 minutes:

 ```yaml
 tasks: